maelfabien/Machine_Learning_Tutorials/README.md

 <img src="https://github.com/maelfabien/Machine_Learning_Tutorials/blob/master/Images/mf_logo_short.jpg" alt="Illustration" width="50px"/>

-In this repository, I'm uploading code, notebooks and notebooks from my personal blog : https://maelfabien.github.io/
+In this repository, I'm uploading code, notebooks and notebooks from my personal blog : https://maelfabien.github.io/.
+Don't hesitate to ⭐ the repo if you enjoy my work !
+New articles are being published weekly !

 First of all, if you're not familiar with the key concepts of machine learrning, make sure to check this first article : https://maelfabien.github.io/machinelearning/ml_base/